sethvargo/vault-init/README.md

 - `VAULT_RECOVERY_THRESHOLD` - Number of recovery shares needed to unseal.
 Only applies to Vault 1.0 native auto-unseal.
 (1)

+- `VAULT_SKIP_VERIFY` - Disable TLS validation when connecting.
+Defaults to false.
+Setting to true is highly discouraged.

 ### Example Values

 ```